NC3-LU/cases_web/_knowhow/bestpractices/SecurityMeasures4SME-Threats2HR.markdown

 * keep a record of the employees’ personal telephone number to establish an alert network.
 (Draft and enforce a Sectoral policy on Human aspects – [Responding to incidents and malfunctions]({% link _knowhow/cisoapproach/SecurityPolicy-HumanFactors.markdown %}#response-to-incidents-and-malfunctions)).

 ## The administrator
-An information system administrator, as part of their role as supervisor, has specific access permissions.
-They can therefore have access to all information stored in the IT system and, in the event of a cyberattack, block access to the information system.
+An information system administrator, as part of their role as a supervisor, has specific access permissions.
+They can, therefore, have access to all information stored in the IT system and, in the event of a cyberattack, block access to the information system.
 As a security measure, it is useful to ensure:

 * a log of administration operations on sensitive data and the configuration of authorisations;
 * that administrators are made aware of their legal responsibilities (Draft and enforce a Sectoral policy on Human factors – [Training and information]({% link _knowhow/cisoapproach/SecurityPolicy-HumanFactors.markdown %}#training-and-information));
 * the implementation of measures linked to the “[administration impossible]({% link _knowhow/bestpractices/SecurityMeasures4SME-Threats2Software.markdown %}#unavailability-of-administrators)” security problem.

 ## Spam / Phishing
 [Spam]({% link _knowhow/glossary/SPAM-UnwantedEmails.markdown %}) is unsolicited email.
 This type of advertising email is sent to the owner of the mailbox in the aim of getting them to view a service/product or a website.
-In the best case scenario, the time wasted and electronic space taken up by this type of email may unnecessarily overload an information system and must, as a result, be fought against.
+In the best-case scenario, the time wasted and electronic space taken up by this type of email may unnecessarily overload an information system and must, as a result, be fought against.
 Furthermore, the spam could also contain malicious software and so become a concrete threat to the organisation’s assets.

 [Phishing]({% link _knowhow/glossary/Phishing.markdown %}) is a special social engineering technique that primarily uses emails and aims to obtain personal information (bank account details, in particular) by claiming to be a trusted organisation (e.g. a bank) via a fraudulent website.
 This type of attack is primarily aimed at individuals, but the company’s vital information may also be targeted.